Student Spotlight: Philip Rau

-"COD has been a real blessing to me in more ways than I can count," he said.
-"It's been phenomenal and I've learned so much.
-Along the way, I've found many great career and resumé building opportunities.
+“COD has been a real blessing to me in more ways than I can count,” he said.
+“It was phenomenal and I learned so much.
+Along the way, I found many great career and resumé-building opportunities.
 Thanks to a part-time teacher, I got a tip that led to my first design internship.
 I was approached to be the Adobe Partners By Design student rep for COD, promoting Adobe software and the Design Achievement Awards.
-I became the president of AIGA at COD, leading the group with others in creating self portraits, posters and illustrating a children's book for a gallery show."
+I became the president of AIGA at COD, leading the group with others in creating self portraits, posters and illustrating a children's book for a gallery show.”

-Rau also earned several honors: honorable mention for a travel brochure at COD's annual Portfolio Night in 2010; honorable mention for his entry into the Ravinia poster design competition, where he placed in the top five of 150 entries; and in 2011 winner of the Best New Ad competition, designing the print advertisement for DonateLife Illinois.
-(Click here to view his ad.)
+Rau also earned several honors: honorable mention for a travel brochure at COD’s annual Portfolio Night; honorable mention for his entry into the Ravinia poster design competition, where he placed in the top five of 150 entries; and in 2011 winner of the Best New Ad competition, designing the print advertisement for DonateLife Illinois.

-In 2011, Rau earned an Associate in Applied Science degree in Graphic Design and the Graphic Design Level II certificate.
-He has received a presidential scholarship to the Milwaukee Institute of Art and Design, followed by the single presidential scholarship to the Rocky Mountain College of Art and Design, which provides $10,000 per term.
+Rau earned an Associate in Applied Science degree in Graphic Design and the Graphic Design Level II certificate.
+He then has received a presidential scholarship to the Milwaukee Institute of Art and Design, followed by the single presidential scholarship to the Rocky Mountain College of Art and Design, which provides $10,000 per term.

-"It's really exciting for me because I have always felt drawn to mountains," he said.
-"I've lived in flat, relatively dull Midwest states like Nebraska and Iowa my entire life, and the prospect of going to Denver is really thrilling."
+“It was really exciting for me because I have always felt drawn to mountains,” he said.
+“I’ve lived in flat, relatively dull Midwest states like Nebraska and Iowa my entire life, and going to Denver was really thrilling.”

 In 2012, Rau landed a paid internship for Markit on Demand in Boulder.
-After graduating summa cum laude and earning his bachelor's degree in Graphic Design in 2013, Rau is working full-time at Markit on Demand.
-He also would like to work on web, mobile, and desktop application UI & UX design for financial clients around the world.
+After graduating Summa Cum Laude and bachelor's degree in Graphic Design, Rau is working full-time at Markit on Demand.
+He continues to work on web, mobile, and desktop application UI & UX design for financial clients around the world.